cabrau/FakeWhatsApp.Br/README.md

 In this notebook we transfer the labels annotated manually in the viral messages to the entire corpus and remove personal data such as phone numbers present in the text.

 * exploratory analysis.ipynb<br/>
-Exploration and visualization of the data set
+Exploration and visualization of the data set.

+* compare corpora.ipynb<br/>
+comparison with fake news corpus on Twitter to demonstrate the need for a corpus of WhatsApp texts.